Computer model locks in Dolphins vs. Patriots picks, score prediction

 The New England Patriots still have a chance at the AFC's No. 1 seed on Sunday when they host the Miami Dolphins in an NFL Week 18 AFC East matchup.
 Quarterback Drake Maye will try to lock up the MVP award -- he is the -295 favorite at DraftKings -- and lead the Patriots (13-3) into the postseason on a roll.
 They can take the No. 1 seed with a victory and a Denver loss.
 The Dolphins (7-9) are simply trying to help coach Mike McDaniel keep his job.
 Miami knocked off the Tampa Bay Buccaneers 20-17 last week to end a two-game losing streak that eliminated them from the playoffs.
 New England has won 12 of its past 13 games.

 Kickoff from Gillette Stadium is set for 4:25 p.m.
 ET.
-The Patriots are 10.5-point favorites in the latest Dolphins vs. Patriots odds from DraftKings, while the over/under for total points scored is 45.5.
-New England is the -625 money-line favorite (wager $625 to win $100), while the Dolphins are +455 underdogs.
+The Patriots are 13.5-point favorites in the latest Dolphins vs. Patriots odds from DraftKings, while the over/under for total points scored is 45.5.
 Before you make any Patriots vs. Dolphins picks of your own, you have to see the top NFL picks from the SportsLine Projection Model, which simulates every NFL game 10,000 times.

 Where to watch Dolphins vs. Patriots on Sunday